 Tania is a Berlin-based writer and photographer from NYC.
 She shares more about her time at home in our #LadiesWhoLounge series - watch our interview with Tania here.

-Dorottya wearing our Loretta Blouse
+Dorottya wearing our Loretta Blouse in Sage.

 “My self-care Sunday typically includes drinking mint tea, listening to jazz, catching up with news and exciting articles, organizing my closet and my thoughts.
 I always write notes for myself everywhere during the week, and it feels so good to organize them on the weekend.
 I also like to sketch, putting my favorite sheet mask on, doing a full hair-care routine with a hair mask and oils.
 And finally, laying in bed until 10am or just laying everywhere, really.”